grouparoo/grouparoo/documents/deployment/getting-started.md

 ## Deploying to Production Environments

 Now that you've tried Grouparoo locally, it's time to deploy it!
-An example application which can be coppied and deployed via Docker or Heroku is availalbe at [grouparoo/app-example](https://github.com/grouparoo/app-example)
+An example application which can be coppied and deployed via Docker or Heroku is available at [grouparoo/app-example](https://github.com/grouparoo/app-example)

 - [Deploying with Heroku](https://github.com/grouparoo/grouparoo/blob/master/documents/deployment/heroku.md)
 - [Deploying with Docker](https://github.com/grouparoo/grouparoo/blob/master/documents/deployment/docker.md)